Walt Maddox has led Tuscaloosa to new heights. Through times of crisis, there is no one better equipped to lead. Walt is tested and proven.

 The Amphitheater is part of a large arts and entertainment focus in Tuscaloosa that includes new parks, walking trails, Kentuck Festival, Holidays on the Plaza, Live at the Plaza, the farmers market, Druid City Arts Fest, and more.

 Public safety is and will always be the utmost priority.
+Under Walt’s leadership, 40 percent of the City’s budget is dedicated to public safety.

 Leadership is about being strategic and bold which is why Walt proposed and passed Elevate Tuscaloosa.